Punktum-dk/whois-service-specification/README.md

 The registrar collaboration model allows registrars to fully handle administration of domain names.

-Punktum dk offers two models of administration:
+A domain can be one of two models of administration:

 - "Registrar Management"
 - "Registrant Management"